Noah-Huppert/k8s-factorio-server/README.md

 This will stop the hosting of the multiplayer Factorio server and start an FTP server with access to the game saves directory.

-Simply FTP into the address of the Kubernetes ingress object made by the chart.
+Then make an FTP connection to the address of the Kubernetes ingress object using the credentials in the `ftp.ftp` section of the `factorio/values.yaml` file.

-Then place save files in the root directory of the FTP server.
+Put save files in the root directory of this FTP server.

 You can launch the chart with the correct operating mode setting by running: